Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Rating: 4.1 / 5

 What it's not is a perfect all-in-one solution for everyone.
-Try to force it into a role it wasn't designed for — complex project management, offline-first notes, enterprise compliance — and you're going to be frustrated, and that frustration is entirely predictable.
+If you try to force it into a role it wasn't designed for — complex project management, offline-first notes, enterprise compliance — you're going to be frustrated, and that frustration is entirely predictable.

-My honest take: start with the free plan and build out your actual use case for 30 days.
-Then decide if the Plus tier at $10/month makes sense.
+My honest take: start with the free plan, build out your actual use case for 30 days, and then decide if the Plus tier at $10/month makes sense.
 Don't pay for Notion AI until you've tested it with your real workflow.
-For a lot of users, the Q&A feature alone justifies the $8/month — but the writing features are pretty standard at this point, and you shouldn't pay for them if that's the only reason you're considering it.
+For a lot of users, the Q&A feature alone justifies the $8/month — but the writing features are pretty commoditized at this point, and you shouldn't pay for them if that's the only reason you're considering the upgrade.

 Bottom line: For individuals, freelancers, and small-to-mid teams building a knowledge base or content workflow, Notion in 2026 is still the tool I'd recommend first.
 Just go in with realistic expectations and don't believe everything the Notion influencer pipeline tells you.